d0rich/th2-docs/content/getting-started/install-demo/publish-schema/_index.md

 In the future, you will provide the link to this repository in a separate th2 configuration (will be discussed in one of the subsequent steps).
 {{% /notice %}}

+If you have completed main instructions you can go to the [next step](../set-up-cluster).

-## Alternative: Publish th2-infra-schema to create a th2 environment via the GUI
+## **Alternative:** Publish th2-infra-schema to create a th2 environment via the GUI

 ### Download th2-infra-schema